DuckTales (2017 TV series): Video on demand

-In the United States, iTunes and Amazon Prime Video offer the first and second seasons, split into four volumes.
+In the United States, iTunes and Amazon Prime Video offer all three seasons, split into six volumes.

 The first and second seasons have been released on Disney+ since its launch, but users have noted episodes being out of order.
 The series had its episodes arranged in the proper order on June 26, 2020.
 The entire third season was released on Disney+ on April 30, 2021.

+Prior to the global launch of Disney+, the pilot episode "Woo-oo!" was made available on Netflix in Brazil on February 1, 2019.
+It was later removed on an unknown date.

 Reception

 Critical reception

 The review aggregator website Rotten Tomatoes reports an approval rating of 100% based on 12 reviews, with an average rating of 9/10.
 The website's critical consensus reads, "Highly energetic, distinctively designed, and attuned to its nostalgia, this update to a Disney animated classic is far bolder than its predecessor."

 IGNs Chris Hayner gave the series premiere, "Woo-oo!", a score of 8.5 out of 10, stating that the reboot "may be aimed at modern young audiences but there's no denying the heart and adventurous spirit it gets from the original series."
 IndieWire complimented the series premiere, claiming that "the reboot of the series keeps all of those important original hallmarks.
 American Idol alum Felicia Barton re-recorded the signature theme song but keeps its sense of fun and excitement intact."
 Collider rated the last season 5 out of 5, indicating that "Season 3 is really where the new vision of the fan-favorite series takes off."
 Den of Geek reviewed the last episode of the show positively, stating, "DuckTales has power; it'll keep having power.
 Now that the show's ended I have no doubt more people will check it out on Disney+ and realize how special it was.
 How great it was.
 How even if it still had more stories to tell it still gave all it had."
 ComicsBeat praised the series, saying, "With an unimpeachable cast, a clever sense of humor, and a commitment to the underlying thematic concerns of the story, these three seasons represent the best-case scenario for the reboot of a beloved TV show: a sensationally self-aware series that takes its characters seriously while still delivering side-splitting slapstick."
-CinemaBlend.com gave a positive review of the series, praising the humour of the show, alongside the performance of the voice actors.
+CinemaBlend.com gave a positive review of the series, praising the humor of the show, alongside the performance of the voice actors.

 Disney comics creator Don Rosa, primarily known for his Uncle Scrooge comic sub-series The Life and Times of Scrooge McDuck, has stated that the DuckTales reboot series bears "virtually no similarity whatsoever" to Barks' original comics.

+Tad Stones, best known for creating and producing Darkwing Duck (1991-1992), stated in a Reddit AMA that he "really liked DuckTales 2017" and "enjoy[s] it more than the original".